AV idol: Types

-AV director "Tarzan" Yagi says that a successful AV actress should fit a stereotype which "can be identified at a glance, making it easier for viewers to recognize the type they prefer."
+AV director "Tarzan" Yagi says that a successful AV actress should fit a stereotype that "can be identified at a glance, making it easier for viewers to recognize the type they prefer."
 Yagi mentions "the 'slender' type, 'Lolita' type, 'buxom' type and so on."

 Some AV idols have garnered a substantial following outside Japan, resulting in some of their content being subtitled into other languages.

 In June 2008, a bill that proposed the imposition of a ban on child-pornography possession was submitted to the House of Representatives of Japan where it was brought before the Diet in September, but failed to pass.
-On 15 July 2014 penalties were added to the simple possession of child pornography as a result of the revision of the law.
+On 15 July 2014, penalties were added to the simple possession of child pornography as a result of the revision of the law.